garrandall/popular-music-data/tracks/who-found-who-jellybean-elisa-fiorillo.md

 Then to give my love to only you

 I'm holding out my arms to you
-Ooh, baby, don't let me down
+Oh, baby, don't let me down
 So show me that you love me
 'Cause it doesn't matter now